6 Social Media Trends That Will Take Over 2017

 Sprout Q2 Index also reports that 34.5% of respondents are in favor of social media as the best channel for customer care.
 This increasing success of Slack and Facebook’s new Messenger features is the best example of how amazing customer service chatbots are and this has made it one of the most interesting social media trends to watch for in 2017.

 3. Paid Content Continues to Reign

-Meanwhile on the other hand, paid content is growing more and more every day.
-According to Adobe, the amount that will be spend on social media ads in 2017 is estimated to cross $41 billion, and this is not restricted to one network or channel.
+Meanwhile, on the other hand, paid content is growing more and more every day.
+According to Adobe, the amount that will be spent on social media ads in 2017 is estimated to cross $41 billion, and this is not restricted to one network or channel.

 In 2016 Twitter’s possible sale got some marketers worried, but VentureBeat showed that Q3 advertising revenue went from $513 in 2015 to $545 million in 2016, and along with Instagram’s algorithm, more focus was given to paid content.

-Concerned how well your content is doing in social media engagement?
-By using Sprout Social, you can now stay well aware about your engagement rates with all your social content in 2017.
+Concerned about how well your content is doing in social media engagement?
+By using Sprout Social, you can now stay well aware of your engagement rates with all your social content in 2017.

 4. Priority on Business Features & Analytics